Contribution: Translating Chemistry as a Language

 • Language Translation Approach: The authors treat chemical representations (SMILES/SELFIES) and IUPAC names as two different languages, applying Neural Machine Translation (NMT) to translate between them.

-• Use of SELFIES: The work demonstrates the superiority of SELFIES (Self-Referencing Embedded Strings) over SMILES for deep learning tokenization in this specific task.
+• Use of SELFIES: The work establishes SELFIES (Self-Referencing Embedded Strings) as a robust choice over SMILES for deep learning tokenization in this specific task, capitalizing on its syntactic robustness.

-• Hardware Acceleration: The paper explicitly benchmarks and highlights the necessity of Tensor Processing Units (TPUs) for training large-scale chemical language models, reducing training time from months to days.
+• Hardware Acceleration: The paper benchmarks GPU versus TPU training and highlights the practical necessity of Tensor Processing Units (TPUs) for training large-scale chemical language models, reducing training time by an order of magnitude.

 • Data Scale: The model was trained on datasets of 30 million and 60 million molecules derived from PubChem.